TurtleEngr/gitproj/test/dev-doc/coding-convention.md

 All UPPERCASE variables are **only** used when they are required by other programs or scripts.

-If you have exported variables that are shared across scritps, then this convention can be extended by using prefixes that are related to where the variables are set.
+If you have exported variables that are shared across scripts, then this convention can be extended by using prefixes that are related to where the variables are set.